najaeda/naja-verilog/README.md

 is called for each assign statement, facilitating the capture of signal assignments.

-In Following verilog snippets, the corresponding constructed data stuctures are detailed in pseudo C++ code.
+Below are Verilog examples followed by pseudo C++ representations of the data structures that might be constructed by this callback.

 ```verilog
 assign n0 = n1;